Homeomorphism of S^1 and Factorization: Introduction

 where $\lambda \in S^1$ is a rotation, $w_{i_j} \in\Delta\setminus\{0\}$, $j=1,..,n$, and $i_j\ne i_{j+1}, j = 1,..n-1$, for some $n$. \end{theorem}

 This is proven in Section \ref{finitetype}.

-\begin{remark} $\phi_n$ satisfies the reality condition $\phi_n(z^*)=\phi_n(z)^*$ (where $z\to z^*$ is complex conjugation) if and only if $w_n$ is real.
-For the subgroup of homeomorphisms of finite type which satisfy this reality condition and fix the points $\pm 1\in S^1$ (i.e. the group of finite type homeomorphisms of an open string), the theorem implies that this subgroup is isomorphic to a countable free product $\mathbb R *\mathbb R*\mathbb R*..$. \end{remark}
+\begin{remark} (a) $\phi_n$ satisfies the reality condition $\phi_n(z^*)=\phi_n(z)^*$ (where $z\to z^*$ is complex conjugation) if and only if $w_n$ is real.
+For the subgroup of diffeomorphisms of finite type which satisfy this reality condition (and which can be identified with a group of homeomorphisms of an open oriented string parameterized by $[0,\pi]$), the theorem implies that this subgroup is isomorphic to a countable free product $\mathbb R *\mathbb R*\mathbb R*..$.

+(b) The (universal central extension of the) Lie algebra of the group of diffeomorphisms of a circle is essentially a real form of the Virasoro algebra, which in some ways is similar to a Kac-Moody algebra (see \cite{[7]}).
+However the Virasoro algebra notably lacks a (or has a trivial) Weyl group.
+In this light it is interesting to contrast the absence of relations in Theorem \ref{theorem1} to the relations for the algebraic groups associated to Kac-Moody algebras in \cite{KP}, which Kac and Peterson aptly refer to as `analytic continuation of the relations for the Weyl group'. \end{remark}